Greece Moments Greece Moments

 On tour with the ship Avra

 The route first took us along the south coast of Astypalea.
-Our first swim stop were the impressive Kokkinos Vrachos (Greek for Red cliffs), which served as pirate hideouts in the Middle Ages.
-It was an indescribable feeling to swim in the narrow turquoise blue bay surrounded by rugged rocks.
+Our first swim stop was the impressive Kokkinos Vrachos (Greek for Red Cliffs), which served as pirate hideouts in the Middle Ages.
+It was an indescribable feeling to swim in the narrow, turquoise blue bay surrounded by rugged rocks.

 Astypalea Kokkinos Vrachos Ausflug Red Cliff